mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

                 # iterate over all labels in this plot
                 annotations = plot_data.annotations["Activity"].data
                 for i_activity, activity in annotations.iterrows():

+                    # If you want, you can skip annotations that have a certain description
+                    # However, in this example we do not care for that
+                    # if activity.description == ...:
+                    #     continue

                     # get the sensor data between start and end of the current annotation
                     activity_data = plot_data.data.iloc[activity.start : activity.end]